NBPub/RecipeBook/README.md

 ### Supported Architectures

 Pulling from DockerHub should provide the correct image for your system.
 The application is built on the python-alpine base image.
+See [DockerHub Repository](https://hub.docker.com/r/nbpub/recipelook)

 Images are available for the following architectures: